 Our campers really do live 10 months for 2.
 With over 100 years of experience in exceptional childcare and community building, Camp Nah-Jee-Wah stands alone.
 Our campers develop a strong sense of belonging that is created both through their personal development at camp and the friendships they make in our amazing group settings.
 Within days your campers will feel like Nah-Jee-Wah is their very own home away from home.

 Campers become part of a Jewish communal experience, where they gain a connection to Israel and our rich Jewish heritage in a fun and relaxed setting.
 We create an environment that celebrates Jewish identity and encourages our campers to be proud of being Jewish.
 Shabbat is a special part of this process for both campers and staff.
-Our unique and spirited Shabbat service, led by song leaders and campers, includes favorite camp songs, skits, creative prayers and stories.
+Our unique and spirited Shabbat services are led by song leaders and campers and include favorite camp songs, skits, creative prayers and stories.

-Campers share in the magic of our Color War which we call Maccabiah, 4th of July celebration, Israel day, special entertainers and professional guest coaches or players.
-Campers become part of the Nah-Jee-Wah family and as the end of summer nears, they are counting down the days till their return to our home away from home.
+From the magic of Color War, which we call Maccabiah, to our 4th of July celebration and fireworks, to Israel day, and everything in between, often the highlights of the summer are when the entire camp is brought together as one.
+Campers become part of the Nah-Jee-Wah family and as the end of summer draws to a close, they already begin the countdown to when they can return to their home away from home.

 The heart and soul of camp is the feeling of family and togetherness that the bunk experience provides.
-Living in a group during the summer is something that cannot be compared to any other experience that children can have.
+Living in a group during the summer is something that cannot be compared to any other experience.